-Recently, I met a friend who looked stressed.
-He returned home from work only to find out that someone had broken into his online accounts.
-Naturally, he was concerned about the data, but also the amount of time it would take to fix the problem.
-I told him an easy way to reduce the risk of account breaches is to use something called “two factor authentication” or 2FA.
+I met a friend for dinner who found out that someone broke into his online accounts.
+Naturally, he was concerned about his data, but also the amount of time it would take to fix the problem.
+I told him one way to reduce the risk of account breaches is to use something called “two factor authentication” or 2FA.

 What is Two Factor Authentication (2FA)?

 At this point you might be thinking, that 2FA is fine but you don’t have any services that use it.
-You probably do, but many sites hide the feature.
+You probably do, but many sites hide this security feature.
 Here are some you might know:

 This is a site started by Josh Davis, an Amazon engineer.
 The site provides a number of ways to find sites that use two factor authentication and additional information.
 The site is very easy to use and presents the information in a nice grid.

 - There is a search bar at the top where you can enter in a service name.
 As you start typing the site will show possible matches.

 - You can also filter by category.
 In my example, I’m using the Backup and Sync category.

 - Any alerts or exceptions about the company or service.

 - A link to that company’s documentation on 2FA.

 - An indication of what authentication types the company uses.
 You’ll also note that you can send a tweet to the company asking for them to support 2FA.